traversaro/Kratos/applications/StructuralMechanicsApplication/custom_response_functions/README.md

 ### General remarks:

-This feature of the Structural Mechanics Applicattion provides the framework to compute sensitivities of structural responses (e.g. displacements, strain energy or stresses) with respect to different types of design variables (e.g. nodal coordinates, material or cross-sectional properties) with the adjoint approach.
+This feature provides the framework to compute sensitivities of structural responses (e.g. displacements, strain energy or stresses) with respect to different types of design variables (e.g. nodal coordinates, material or cross-sectional properties or load intensity) with the adjoint approach.
 Therefore for each response function an adjoint problem has to be solved.
 The sensitivies are than computed in a post-processing step.
 The implemented sensitivity analysis uses a so called semi-analytic approach which means that the derivatives at element level are computed by finite differences.

 *Please note:*
 - This feature currently only works for linear problems